AMESocker/freeCodeCamp/Learn/^02 JavaScript Algorithms and Data Structures/03 Music Player/steps.md

 // Accessing a non-existent nested property with optional chaining const zipCode = user.address?.zipCode; // Returns undefined instead of throwing an error

+# Step 54 forEach

+The forEach method is used to loop through an array and perform a function on each element of the array.
+For example, suppose you have an array of numbers and you want to log each number to the console.

+const numbers = [1, 2, 3, 4, 5];

+// Using forEach to iterate through the array numbers.forEach((number) => {
+  console.log(number); // 1, 2, 3, 4, 5
+});